harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 Vaughn had been working through how to publish his Food and Bev guides.
 I helped him bring it to the internet.

-It was fun and a neat way to do quick publishing of important content that is changing often.
+It was fun and a neat way to do quick publishing of meaningful content that is often changing.

 Fun fact: did you know you can link directly to the PDF export of a public google doc?